12 minutes read

 11. Unreliable server equipment

 If a single storm is what it takes to put your site down, upgrade and divide hosting.
-You cannot afford to be offline these days, not even for a minute.
+You cannot afford to be offline nowadays, not even for a minute.
 The more ways you can go online immediately after a disaster, the less likely you will lose potential sales.

 12. Security problems